seriousManual/ar-drone-chain/README.md

   doNow   will execute the executed command immediately and will then proceed
           to the next step.
-          useful for commands that take not time, e.g. stopping the drone
+          useful for commands that take no time, e.g. stopping the drone

   for     takes a time span, formatted by the ms module and a function
           the function will be executed, after the specified timespan